“No good Southern fiction (poem, essay, memoir) is complete without a Dead Mule”

-Valerie MacEwan and her husband Robert put the Dead Mule online in 1996 as an adjunct site to a local business directory.
+Valerie MacEwan and her husband Robert put the Dead Mule online in 1996 as an adjunct site to a hometown business directory.
+Remember those hometown directories, back before Google took over the internet?
 The original Dead Mule Literary Journal, a print magazine, was born from a NC Arts Council grant received in 1996.
-After paying for a print edition, the magazine went online and has been online — continuously — for twenty years.
-MacEwan is an award-winning Assemblage Artist as well as a writer and she’s dedicated to keeping this Mule online for another twenty years.
-She and her husband, her daughters, son-in-law, her grandsons and a family zoo of monkey-dogs, Maine Coon Cats, a Carolina Dog, 2 Jack Russells, and a Belgian Malinois live near the Pamlico Sound in NC.
+After paying for a print edition, the magazine went online and has been online — continuously — for twenty-six years.
+MacEwan is an award-winning Assemblage Artist as well as a writer and she’s dedicated to keeping this Mule online for another twenty-six years.
 Originally from Fort Smith, Arkansas, she contends there is always an Arkansas connection to everyone she meets.

 Read more on our ABOUT page

 With gratitude and affection, we give thanks to those friends who have helped and encouraged us through the years: